 To ensure that the preparation of an additional key project plan; a Collaborative Relationship Management Plan is included within the Project Management Planning process.
-Also to ensure that a Project Behavioural Charter is developed to guide the intended behaviour of all parties during the project lifecycle.
+Also, to ensure that a Project Behavioural Charter is developed to guide the intended behaviour of all parties during the project lifecycle.

 Process and practices for Project Management Planning (as distinct from planning / scheduling) are well established for industry projects.
-Project Management Plans for complex undertakings usually encompass plan sections for a number of functions (e.g. Engineering, Procurement & Supply Chain, Project Controls, HSSEQ, Quality Management, and Construction) and for discreet project phases (e.g. Project Start-up Plan, Project Execution Plan and Project Close-out plan).
+Project Management Plans for complex undertakings usually encompass plan sections for a number of functions (e.g. Engineering, Procurement & Supply Chain, Project Controls, HSSEQ, Quality Management, and Construction) and for discreet project phases (e.g. Project Start-up, Project Execution and Project Closeout).
 For collaborative project strategies, a Collaborative Relationship Management Plan should be prepared.
-Based on a preliminary Contracting and Procurement strategy, as developed by the Lead Project Entity, the Collaborative Relationship Management Plan should set out how the project scope will be delivered between all of the anticipated project parties (i.e. which potential partner role will be accountable and responsible for the various elements of scope and service provision).
+Based on a preliminary Contracting and Procurement strategy, as developed by the Project Lead Entity, the Collaborative Relationship Management Plan should set out how the project scope will be delivered between all of the anticipated project parties (i.e. which potential partner role will be accountable and responsible for the various elements of scope and service provision).
 Critical interfaces and interdependencies between the anticipated partner roles should be clearly identified within the plan and it should frame how the various project relationships should be reviewed and maintained throughout the lifecycle to completion.
-Whereas Project Management Plans in their entirety should be considered to be 'live' documents that are reviewed, refreshed and updated at regular intervals during the project, it is very important that the Collaborative Relationship Management Plan is actively reviewed and updated for collaborative project undertakings.
+Whereas Project Management Plans in their entirety should be considered to be 'live' documents that are reviewed, refreshed and updated at regular intervals during the project, it is very important that the Collaborative Relationship Management Plan is actively reviewed and regularly updated for collaborative project undertakinas.

 The Project Behavioural Charter provides a documented summary of the inter-organisational and inter-personal behaviours that the project aims to foster during the implementation of the project.
-It forms the basis of agreement between the project delivery stakeholders regarding target behaviour and each organisational representative who signs the charter makes a commitment on behalf of the organisation that he/she represents and those individuals from his/her organisation who will be part of the project delivery team.
+It forms the basis of agreement between the project delivery stakeholders regarding target behaviour and each organisational representative who signs the charter makes a commitment on behalf of the organisation that he / she represents and those individuals from his / her organisation who will be part of the project delivery team.
 The structure and content of the Project Behavioural Charter should be developed through workshop exercise during the Stakeholder Management Conference.
-Agreement between the stakeholders on a suitable Code of Ethics, reflecting legal requirements and representing what is ethically and morally acceptable in stakeholder behaviour and relationships, should be addressed in the Project Behavioural Charter.
-The content should reflect desirable and undesirable behaviours as categorised in the following:
+Agreement between the stakeholders on a suitable Code of Ethics, reflecting legal requirements and representing what is ethically and morally acceptable in stakeholder behaviour and relationships should be addressed in the Project Behavioural Charter.
+The content should reflect desirable and undesirable behaviours as categorised in the following:-

-- Performance Enhancing Behaviours (e.g. leading by example, taking initiative, creating and strengthening internal and external relationships, streamlining processes) - Performance Sustaining Behaviours (e.g. treating people with respect and dignity, openly sharing knowledge & information, unity/teamwork) - Performance Blocking Behaviours (e.g. tightly controlling the contribution of others, people being openly criticised, avoidance of responsibilities and commitments)
+- Performance Enhancing Behaviours (e.g. leading by example, taking initiative, creating and strengthening internal and external relationships, streamlining processes) - Performance Sustaining Behaviours (e.g. treating people with respect and dignity, openly sharing knowledge & information, unity / teamwork) - Performance Blocking Behaviours (e.g. tightly controlling the contribution of others, people being openly criticised, avoidance of responsibilities and commitments)

-- Engineering Construction Industry Association (ECIA) Collaboration - Best Practice Guide - no. 7 - ICW / BS 11000 Collaborative Business Relationships - European Construction Institute (ECI) ACTIVE Principle AP3 - - Effective Supply Chain Relationships Value Enhancing Practices: - VEP3.1 Procurement Cycle Management - VEP3.2 Supplier Selection - VEP3.3 Contract Dispute Resolution - European Construction Institute (ECI) ACTIVE Principle AP4 Effective Information Management and Communication - Value - Enhancing Practice VEP 4.1 Information Management
+- Engineering Construction Industries Association (ECIA) Collaboration Best Practice Guide no. 7 - ICW / BS 44001 Collaborative Business Relationships - $European\ Construction\ Institute\ (ECI)-ACTIVE\ Principle\ AP3-Effective\ Supply\ Chain\ Relationships-Value\ Enhancing\ Practices:-ACTIVE\ Principle\ AP3-Effective\ Supply\ Chain\ Practices:-ACTIVE\ Principle\ AP3-Effective\ Supply\ AP3-Effec$ VEP3.1 Procurement Cycle Management VEP3.2 Supplier Selection - VEP3.3 Contract Dispute Resolution - European Construction Institute (ECI) ACTIVE Principle AP4 Effective Information Management and Communication Value Enhancing Practice VEP 4.1 Information Management